semaphoreci/book-cicd-docker-kubernetes/chapters/01-introduction.md

 TODO: Summary of each chapter.
 One paragraph, or sentence, for each.

-Chapter 1, "Using Docker for Development and Continuous Delivery", outlines the key benefits of using Docker and provides a detailed roadmap to adopting it.
+Chapter 1, "Using Docker for Development and CI/CD", outlines the key benefits of using Docker and provides a detailed roadmap to adopting it.

 Chapter 2, ""

+## Give Us Feedback

+We would very much love to hear your feedback after reading this book.
+What did you like and learn?
+What could be improved?
+Is there something we could explain further?

+A benefit of publishing an ebook is that we can continuously improve it.
+And that's exactly what we intend to do based on your feedback.

+This book is open source and source files are hosted on TODO.
+You can send us feedback by opening an issue on the Git repository, or by sending an email to learn@semaphoreci.com.

+TODO: move this to Final Words

 ## About the Authors